biomarv/16S-rRNA-gene-analysis-using-QIIME2/README.md

 When checking the quality reports of FastQC, one must be aware of the origin and processing of the data.
 The evaluation of the quality is somewhat biased to a purpose.
 Looking into an `.html` report, FastQC comes with 11 checkpoints, hightling if failed or passed not considering the input data.
 Starting with `basic statistics` Encoding: Illumina 1.9 tells us, quality format is encoded in `Phred+33`.
 Total Sequence count should be congruent in forward and reverse reads.

-+ Sequence length distribution
-Should show one peak.
++ Sequence length distribution: Should show one peak.
-+ Per sequence GC content content
-Sharp shoulder may indicate existing adapters, primer or rRNA.
++ Per sequence GC content content: Sharp shoulder may indicate existing adapters, primer or rRNA.
-+ Per base sequence content
-Nucleotide frequency for each base at each position.
-As each sequence, in 16S amplicon sequencing,
++ Per base sequence content: Nucleotide frequency for each base at each position.
+As each sequence, in 16S amplicon sequencing.
-+ Sequence duplication level and  Overrepresented sequences For 16S amplicon sequencing those two criteria should not be considered as valuable quality parameters since we are sequencing one gene.
++ Sequence duplication level and  Overrepresented sequences: For 16S amplicon sequencing those two criteria should not be considered as valuable quality parameters since we are sequencing one gene.
 Thus, observing similar sequences is expected.

 ## MultiQC